Braundo/kubernetes-guide/docs/core-concepts/pods.md

 Pods can specify the amount of CPU and memory required (requests) and the maximum that can be consumed (limits).
 This helps Kubernetes make better scheduling decisions and manage system resources efficiently.

 ## Probes: Readiness and Liveness
-Kubernetes uses readiness probes to know when a Pod is ready to start accepting traffic and liveness probes to know when to restart a container:
+Kubernetes uses probes to manage the lifecycle of containers within Pods:

-- Readiness probes protect your service’s availability by not sending traffic to Pods that aren’t ready.
+- **Readiness Probes**: Ensure traffic is not sent to a Pod until it is ready to handle it.
-- Liveness probes help maintain a healthy application state by restarting containers that fail the defined check.
+- **Liveness Probes**: Help to keep applications healthy by restarting containers that fail the defined checks.

 ## Init Containers
 Init containers run before the application containers and are used to perform setup tasks or wait for some condition before the app starts.
 They run to completion and must exit before the main application containers start.